joshkent94/BrowseGPT/README.md

 <br>

 > An AI assistant for your browser.
-Now available to download from the [Chrome Store](https://chrome.google.com/webstore/detail/browsegpt/ijdehllahgkhhcoffcohgmbebcchdknb)!
+Now available to download for [Chrome](https://chrome.google.com/webstore/detail/browsegpt/ijdehllahgkhhcoffcohgmbebcchdknb) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/browsegpt/)!

 ## Table of contents